Walkthrough#

 CONFIG.set_default_api_key("YOUR_API_KEY")

-This only needs to be run once as it will save this api key as the default in a config file along with the nnsight installation.
+This only needs to be run once as it will save this API key as the default in a config file along with the nnsight installation.

 To amp things up a few levels, let’s demonstrate using nnsight’s tracing context with one of the larger open source language models, Llama-3.1-70b!